malramsay64/Crystal_Melting/notebooks/00_crystal_detection.md

 }
 ```

+The Support-Vector Machine and the Neural Network classifiers
+can also be included,
+however they take significantly longer to run
+and provide no increase in performance.

-### Loading the training data
+### Formatting the training data

-We need to load in the training dataset we created in the first notebook.
-At this point we are interested in two sets of data,
+Previously we loaded the data,
+however we need it in a format
+suitable for performing machine learning.
+The format we want is;

-- $X$, the input data which is the orientation of the six nearest neighbours
+- $X$, the input data (features) which is the orientation of the six nearest neighbours
-- $Y$, the true labelled classification of the data.
+- $y$, the true labelled classification of the data.

+As part of this formatting,
+we need to remove molecules which are 'unclassified',
+that is the ones in the boundary
+from both the features and the classification.
+Here we are using concatenate
+to combine the array for each configuration
+into a single large array of all configurations.

 ```python
 y = np.concatenate(crystals)